Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: Introduction

 \section{Introduction}

 Ensemble forecasts have rapidly become central to epidemic response and preparedness \cite{ensembling, ReichRay2022Collaborative}.
 In the United States, the Centers for Disease Control and Prevention (CDC) have coordinated multi-model ensembles for COVID-19 through the COVID-19 Forecast Hub \cite{evaluationpnas}, for influenza through the long-running FluSight challenge \cite{flusight}, and most recently for RSV \cite{us_rsv_forecast_hub}.
 A new metro-scale hub is now in development to deliver local-level ensemble forecasting for respiratory diseases \cite{flu_metrocast_hub}.
 The proliferation of forecasting ensembles reflects a sound rationale: before forecasts are submitted, there is no way to know which individual model will perform best, and combining multiple models reduces the risk of relying on any single one that might fail.
-Moreover, when contributors provide complementary information, ensembles can exceed the accuracy of all individual models, making them a valuable strategy for public health decision-making.
+Moreover, when contributors provide complementary information, ensembles can exceed the accuracy of all individual models, making them a valuable tool for public health decision-making.

-Yet despite their increasing importance, ensembles have often underperformed.
+Yet while infectious disease forecasting ensembles have demonstrated stability and consistency against individual model failure \cite{ray2018prediction}, they have often underperformed in improving accuracy beyond their component models.
 For COVID-19, the CDC’s multi-model ensemble from April 2020 through November 2021 was only 1\% more accurate than the single best model, despite dozens of contributors \cite{evaluationpnas}.
 For influenza, the CDC’s FluSight ensemble did not lead the field: in 2021 it ranked second overall, and in 2022 it ranked fifth out of 17 models \cite{flusight}.
-These results indicate that, rather than delivering substantial improvements in accuracy or stability, current ensembles frequently provide only marginal gains.
+These results indicate that current ensembles frequently provide only marginal gains in accuracy compared to individual models.

+The importance of diversity in ensemble methods is well established in the broader machine learning literature.
+Theory and practice have shown that ensembles benefit most when component models make independent errors, and a variety of metrics have been proposed to quantify and encourage this diversity \cite{fan2025diverse, div, Wu_2021_CVPR}.
+Despite this recognition, infectious disease forecasting ensembles often have highly correlated errors.